Knetic/atau/README.md

 Why is my favorite language not listed?
 ====

-* JavaScript: Frontend JS is not on any roadmap, and probably won't ever be.
-However, IO.js and Node.js support seems likely.
+* JavaScript: Frontend JS is not on any roadmap, and probably won't ever be - due to the huge amount of libraries and possible ways to implement an API client in frontend JS.
+However, IO.js and Node.js support seems more unified, and therefore possible.

 * Powershell 2+: Support for this seems extremely likely, but will take some time since PS is not yet implemented in [presilo](https://github.com/Knetic/presilo), which powers the schema parsing and code generation for `atau`.